Jim McCormick (pitcher): Career

+McCormick went 13-23 with a 4.30 ERA in Pittsburgh in 1887.
+He also served as a player/manager for the Cleveland Blues in 1879-1880 and 1882 with a 74–96 record.

-In Paterson, New Jersey starting in 1885, McCormick co-owned a bar with a fellow former local player, Dave Treado.
+In Paterson, New Jersey, starting in 1885, McCormick co-owned a bar with a fellow former local player, Dave Treado.
 It had a ticker, to post results of games and races.
 Before the 1888 season and probably at other times, Kelly did some bartending for him.
 That August, when McCormick's wife Jennie died, Kelly wired a former mutual Chicago teammate, and "telegraphed Mr. Joseph Towell, the [Paterson] florist, to get up something handsome, and this consisted of `The Gates Ajar,' the sides of which were made from nephetos [presumably nepetas, aromatic herbs in the mint family] and white roses, the base of carnations, yellow roses and white lilies.
 The gates were made of ivy leaves, the whole being surmounted by a dove."

 Back in 1885, after their Chicago team won the pennant, Kelly and McCormick returned by train to Paterson with teammate Tom Burns, who was heading to Connecticut.
 A local social club met the players and took them to McCormick's bar.
 There, a state senator handed a silver ball to McCormick, "who was loudly called upon and cheered.
 He said he was suffering from the effects of a severe cold and he would like to make a speech but even if he did he could not tell them how much he appreciated this token of friendship, more than anything he had ever yet received.
 Kelly was called on and was cheered; in fact, the crowd at this stage was prepared to cheer everybody.
 As he arose some one [sic] called: 'Make a dead hit this time, Mike!'
 He said on behalf of Mr. McCormick and himself he desired to thank the donors of the ball; they would never forget this occasion and would ever keep this gift and try to be in the best club [sic]; but we are getting pretty old now."

 About Anson, McCormick reportedly said the following in 1887, soon after being sold by Chicago to Pittsburgh: "Before I played ball with Anson I used to think he was a big dub, but I thought him a pretty fair fellow afterward.
 He never said much to me.
 If any one wants to get Anson mad let him say he is in one of those trances [presumably, mellow moments during a game].
 Kelly used to make him wild by shouting in from the outfield: 'Have you got them again?'"